 Industrial Injection is a family operated business, founded by the late Brady Williams in 1985.

 Brady’s initial start in fuel injection was with a local shop, mopping floors after school.
-By 25, Brady was a master technician at Association of Diesel Specialists for all manufactures of turbochargers and fuel equipment.
+By 25, Brady was a master technician at Association of Diesel Specialists for all manufacturers of turbochargers and fuel equipment.
 With hard work, sacrifice and a little help from fate, 30-year-old Brady opened Industrial Injection.

 Industrial Injection received its name from servicing construction, agricultural, and mining equipment, as well as, over the road truck engines.
 It was primarily an agricultural and industrial fuel shop.
 Industrial Injection has always had an interest in helping farmers, truckers and miners with horsepower gains, fuel economy and reduced emissions.